osvita-io/web-remarks/README.md

 ```

 Finally, the quantitative evaluation may be even better off, if more
-explicitly segregated into some domain-specific parts:
+explicitly segregated into some sub-evaluations:

 ```
 # Write a Hello, World Program in C: 80/100